Susana has worked extensively with pregnant women and families. She runs a pregnancy website and a pregnancy support group on Facebook.

 - Enlarged breasts

-9. Light Spotting (Implantation Bleeding)
+4. Light Spotting (Implantation Bleeding)

 Implantation bleeding is different from a normal period.
 It will usually last between 1-3 days, and will be intermittent spotting, rather than the constant flow of menstruation.
 Most women who have had implantation bleeding also say that it's more brown in color, rather than red.

-12. Missing Your Period
+5. Missing Your Period

 I mentioned this earlier but I'll say it again.
 Missing your period is the most obvious and clear sign that you are pregnant.
 If your period hasn't arrived on time, then it's time to take a pregnancy test.

 6. Metallic Taste in Mouth